 You can check the spread of COVID-19 in the United States as well as in each county in New Mexico by visiting COVID.gov

 Each county is rated by having either low, medium or high spread of COVID-19.
-These rankings will give you guidance on preventative steps you as an individual can take based on your situation.
+This will give you ideas on safety steps you can take.